 Some Asian brands are becoming successful well beyond Asia.
 But with two-thirds of the global population, a rapidly growing middle class economy with an increasing disposable income, Asia still boasts only a handful of powerful brands.
+Only 2 Asian brands, Samsung (#6) and Toyota (#7) were in the top 10 of Interbrand’s 2018 Best Global Brands ranking.
 This is a cause for concern.

 This new perspective must be steeped into a more acute perspective on the consumer behavior patterns.
 Asia is not a homogenous entity.
 Even more importantly, Asian countries are more and more traversed by cultural flows permeating the region: cinema, music and fashion trends that are present extend beyond national borders to capture the imagination of millions.
+One very apparent example is the huge influence of Hallyu, or the Korean wave, on almost all of Asia.
 Moreover branding and brands do not operate in vacuum, but are closely linked to developments in society, to people and to cultures.

 The defining aspect of any brand is its identity.
 Brand identity is a brand’s calling card to its customers.
 The identity of a brand not only differentiates the brand from the many other competing brands in the market but also offers the brand the distinct opportunity to create unique experiences that would entice the customers to the brand and build lasting relationships.

 As such, the identity of a brand is very important.
 Given this, it would seem very obvious that Asian companies would benefit by maintaining their unique Asian identities when they expand globally.
 Companies will have to be careful not to generalize this too much.
 The level to which Asian brands maintain their Asian identities also depends on the type of industry the company belongs to.